Monofraps/Mocca/README.md

 for git repositories and `default` for hg repositories by default.

 Mocca does also support specifying target OSs for each repository.
 Simply add `-t target-os-name`.<br>
-`mocca add -t=posix path url` for example will make sure the repository is ignored on all platforms but posix.
+`mocca add -t=linux path url` for example will make sure the repository is ignored on all platforms but linux.
+You can also specify a specific system architecture. `mocca add -t=linux:x86_64` will only checkout the repository if mocca is being run on a 64bit linux system.<br>
+Possible system specifiers (the part before `:`) are listed here (https://docs.python.org/3.5/library/sys.html#sys.platform) and (https://docs.python.org/3.5/library/platform.html#platform.machine) is used to determine the current target architecture.

 mocca add-var
 -------------